afni/afni/tests/README.md

 will be able to test a typical AFNI-suite installation on the PATH, a build directory not yet on the PATH, a hierarchical installation directory, a cmake build (with minimal rebuild), and containerized versions of AFNI (with or without the local source code used).
-Read on get started on the testing bonanza.
+Read on to begin the testing bonanza.

 ## Quickest and minimal setup